Man attacked by tiger after entering enclosure at Florida zoo, deputies say - NewsBreak

 According to the Collier County Sheriff’s Office, the man, who is in his 20s, entered an unauthorized area near a tiger inside its enclosure.
 The company the man works for is responsible for cleaning restrooms and the gift shop, not the animal enclosures.

-The sheriff’s office says based on preliminary information, the man was either petting or feeding the big cat, “both of which are unauthorized and dangerous activities.”Fish rain from the sky in eastern Texas town as storms moved through
+The sheriff’s office says based on preliminary information, the man was either petting or feeding the big cat, “both of which are unauthorized and dangerous activities.”6 endangered Komodo dragons hatch in Bronx Zoo

 Per initial reports, the tiger grabbed the man’s arm and pulled it into the enclosure.
 According to the sheriff’s office, the man had already crossed an initial fence barrier and put his arm through the enclosure’s fencing.